2024-07-13

 The pin naming convention is not the same as with the XIAO SAMD21 which is a bit unfortunate.
 Maybe it would have been better to adopt a "gender neutral" naming convention such as P0 to P10 at the very start with the XIAO SAMD21, but that's with the benefit of hindsight, of course.
 The perfect match between pin name and pin number of the XIAO SAMD21 (i.e., where "An" is the name of pin number n) is not present here.
 That is not a problem because symbolic names instead of "magic numbers" should always be used.

 Because the ESP32C3 does not have an ARM Cortex microcontroller the connections at the back of the board are quite different from the other members of the XIAO family.
 The SWD debug interface is replaced with a JTAG interface.
-The board also has battery connection pads as it can be powered from a connected battery and can charge the battery when powered from the USB connector or the 5 volt pin.
+The four JTAG I/O pads connect to I/O pins already available on the edge connectors.
+The board also has battery connection pads as it can be powered from a battery and can charge the battery when powered from the USB connector or the 5 volt pin.
 The board has no power or user-controlled LEDS.
 The small red LED near the USB-C connector labelled CH is a charge indicator.

 As with other members of the Seeed XIAO family, Adafruit has an equivalent product, the QT Py ESP32-C3 in its line-up of QT Py / XIAO development boards.
 At roughly twice the price of the Seeed model, it is based on the same the ESP32-C3FN4 SoC.
 It boasts a neo-pixel, an on-board antenna and on-board STEMMA QT connector parallel to the I²C pins which is somewhat compatible with the Seeed Grove connector.
 The QT Py does not have JTAG pads as far as I can make out.
 Furthermore components are mounted on both sides of the board so if the QT Py were to be soldered using its castellated pads, a cutout would have to be made on the larger board.